 Unfortunately, SVM results are particularly difficult to explain because the SVM can operate in a higher-order feature space defined by the kernel function.
-In general, it is not possible to compute Fisher criterion scores of the features in this highdimensional space.
+In general, it is not possible to compute Fisher criterion scores of the features in this high-dimensional space.
 Indeed, for some functions, such as the radial basis function, the feature space is of infinite dimension.
 However, for a relatively simple kernel function, such as the quadratic polynomial kernel used here, we can explicitly calculate the higher-order features and then compute FCS's for each one.

-On the basis of FCS analysis, the most predictive single feature (Table 2) for all three 9- and 13-parameter training sets was delta Cn,23 the difference between the normalized crosscorrelation parameters of the first and second ranked peptides.
+Based on FCS analysis, the most predictive single feature (Table 2) for all three 9 and 13 parameter training sets was delta Cn, the difference between the normalized cross-correlation parameters of the first and second ranked peptides.
 Xcorr, the raw correlation score of the top peptide sequence with the observed MS/MS spectrum, was the second most predictive single feature for all but two training sets.
 Threshold values of both of these parameters have been used previously to separate positive from negative peptides.
 RSp, the ranking of the preliminary raw score, Sp, the preliminary score of the top peptide, and % ion match, the percent of predicted y and b ions for a given sequence that were matched in the experimental MS/MS spectrum, were also predictive.
 Two of the new parameters, fraction of matched MS/MS TIC and fraction of matched MS/MS peaks, were among the most highly predictive features, particularly for QTOF data.
-The least
+The least predictive features were delta mass, the difference between the observed and predicted masses for individual peptides, and the precursor ion current for individual peptides.
+The difference between observed and predictive since this difference is already restricted when selecting peptides for SEQUEST analysis.